auto-differentiation/xad/README.md

     </a>
 </p>

-XAD is a comprehensive C++ library for automatic differentiation by Xcelerit.
+XAD is a comprehensive C++ library for automatic differentiation.
 It targets production-quality code at any scale, striving for both ease of use and high performance.

 <p align="center" dir="auto">